chiefautism/octra-program-bug-registry/README.md

 and amount is used in balance/supply/reserve accounting and there is no require(amount > 0) or require(amount >= 0)
 ```

+prefer changing money values from signed `int` to an unsigned type where the target compiler/runtime supports it, then keep explicit checks for zero, balances, permissions, arithmetic bounds, and invariants.

+if an unsigned parameter only lacks `amount > 0`, classify that as a warning unless zero can consume replay state, create misleading events, or break accounting. unchecked arithmetic like `10 - 20` belongs in the arithmetic bounds category, not the zero-guard warning category.

 ## severity